West Building 201 | (425) 739-8104 | email@example.com

 Admission to Lake Washington Institute of Technology (LWTech) is open to anyone who:

-- has a high school diploma, or General Education Development (GED®) certificate
+- has a high school diploma, or General Education Development (GED®) certificate or equivalent

 - OR -